pryv/open-pryv.io/README.md

 **Personal Data & Privacy Management Software**

-A ready-to-use service for personal data and consent management.
+A ready-to-use solution for personal data and consent management.

 Pryv.io is a solid foundation on which you build your own digital health solution, so you can collect, store, share and rightfully use personal data.